 Requirements:

-Students need to have taken introductory statistics.
-This project is open to undergraduate juniors and seniors, and graduate students who are engaged in the following areas: psychology, nutrition, epidemiology, genetics, pre-med, biology, and/or physiology.
+Students need to have taken introductory statistics (as a minimum) and have knowledge in the Microsoft suite including Excel, PowerPoint, and Word.
+Knowledge of SAS or R is preferred but not required.
+This project is open to undergraduate seniors, and graduate students who are engaged in the following areas: psychology, neuropsychology, epidemiology, and/or neuroscience.
 Students will be performing literature reviews, analyzing data, and attending seminars.
-This project is either virtual or in-person internship.
+This project is an in-person internship.

 Friendly reminder, the internship is a competitive process with an application, copy of transcripts, resume or CV, personal statement, and two academic or research references.
 See Frequently Asked Questions for additional details.